xpmethod/torn-apart/docs/textures.md

-found pleas similar to the ones we found in Google searches, but we also found selfies of families in cars checking in at facilities to visit loved ones, comments full of heart emojis and well wishes from friends, the disembodied voice of a child offering a glowing review of his stay at an ORR shelter from his mother’s Facebook account, and much more.
+found pleas similar to the ones we found in Google searches, but we also found selfies of families in cars checking in at facilities to visit loved ones, comments full of heart emojis and well wishes from friends, the disembodied voice of a child offering a glowing review of his stay at an ORR shelter, and much more.
 Because of Facebook's web architecture, we were struck by the way that families were using their review system for their own purposes, reinforcing for us [the hope of technological disobedience](http://www.technologicaldisobedience.com/).